astreum/whitepaper/README.md

 The nova account address is 0x 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 6E 6F 76 61.

-The block time target is five seconds.
-A slot is the five seconds period when new blocks are created.
+The block time target is three seconds.
+A slot is the three seconds period when new blocks are created.

 Slots are allocated pro-rata to a validator's stake.